JakovTomasic/no-headache.nix/doc/dev.md

 When you change anything from the dev shell you need to exit current shells and re-enter them.
 That'll trigger a rebuild.
 On a build, all files are copied to nix store and used there so changing e.g. default.nix won't take effect until you rebuild the shell.

+The main devshell is the devshell used for developing this project itself as well as changing and using custom configuration.

 ## Basic run